xunguan/xunguan.github.io/_pages/about.md

 - 28/08/2022

-I am to deliver an invited talk in [*OGC 2022*](http://www.ipsogc.org/) in Shenzhen (luckily no travel issue). *update on Sep.
-7: the conference has been postponed due to pandemic issue*. *update on Dec.
+I am to deliver an invited talk in [*OGC 2022*](http://www.ipsogc.org/) in Shenzhen (luckily no travel issue). *Update on Sep.
+7: the conference has been postponed due to pandemic issue*. *Update on Dec.
 11: the talk has been given as of today.*

 - 20/08/2022